ramanathanr/thinkstats-py/README.md

 **Dependencies:**
 Some of the scripts are dependent on scripts downloaded from thinkstats.com.
 They are located in folder **lib**.
-A easy way to add the **lib** folder to the script resolution path is to use virtualenvwrapper's _add2virtualenv_ command
+An easy way to add the **lib** folder to the script resolution path is to use virtualenvwrapper's _add2virtualenv_ command